- How is liver cancer treated?

 - The tumor is too large to be removed safely

 - The tumor is in a part of the liver that makes it hard to remove (such as very close to a large blood vessel)

-Advanced liver cancer (includes all N1 or M1 tumors)
+Advanced (metastatic) liver cancers (includes all N1 or M1 tumors)

-Advanced cancer has spread outside the liver (either to the lymph nodes or to other organs).
+Advanced liver cancer has spread either to the lymph nodes or to other organs.
 Because these cancers are widespread, they cannot be treated with surgery.

 As with localized unresectable liver cancer, clinical trials of targeted therapies, new approaches to chemotherapy (new drugs and ways to deliver chemotherapy), new forms of radiation therapy, and other new treatments may help you.
 These clinical trials are also important for improving the outcome for future patients.

 Treatments such as radiation might also be used to help relieve pain and other symptoms.
 Please be sure to discuss any symptoms you have with your cancer team, so they can treat them effectively.

 Cancer that comes back after treatment is called recurrent.
 Recurrence can be local (in or near the same place it started) or distant (spread to organs such as the lungs or bone).
 Treatment of liver cancer that returns after initial therapy depends on many factors, including where it comes back, the type of initial treatment, and how well the liver is functioning.
 Patients with localized resectable disease that recurs in the liver might be eligible for further surgery or local treatments like ablation or embolization.
 If the cancer is widespread, targeted therapy (sorafenib) or chemotherapy may be options.
 Patients may also wish to ask their doctor whether a clinical trial may be right for them.